AqwamCreates/DataPredict/docs/API/Models/KMeans.md

 * numberOfClusters: Number of clusters for model to train and predict on.

-* distanceFunction: The function that the model will use to train. distanceFunction available are “euclidean” and “manhattan“
+* distanceFunction: The function that the model will use to train. distanceFunction available are “Euclidean” and “Manhattan“

 * targetCost: The cost at which the model stops training.